rostislav-nikitin/Plugin.BluetoothClassic/README.md

 Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the device default bluetooth adapter

 ### IBluetoothAdapter
-This is a device bluetooth adapter wrapper.
+This is a device default bluetooth adapter wrapper.

 #### Members
 * `bool Enabled` to check is bluetooth adapter enabled